SOC-Monkey/phantom-operator/detections/detection_01_certutil.md

 | FP Reduction       | Filter known admin accounts/hosts             |
 | Detection Priority | Medium                                        |
 | Response Actions   | Check downloaded file hash and parent process |

+### Outcomes

+- Splunk was not initially receiving events from sysmon, this was due to a permission error where the UF could not access the sysmon/operations channel.
+Swtiching the StartName to LocalSystem fixed this issue

+- On initial test, Windows defender blocked the use of certutil for our test (realistic) so no logs were being forwarded to splunk.

+- Tried testing over localhost instead of our attacker machine and still Defender blocked it.

+- To prove the detection pipline works, I used certutil to -hashfile and validate that events show up in Splunk.

+- Our Production Detection rule for certutil will remain, targeting suspicous flags, and added a companion rule just detecting broad certutil use.